*When paperwork has been completed and approved by the student's advisor, the student should see Dr. Oakes to schedule a time.

 Completed paperwork must be turned in to the student's advisor no later than three weeks before the beginning of exam week.
 Any corrections or modifications suggested by the advisor must be completed and approved by the advisor before the student may sign up for a CE time.
 The deadline for signing up for a CE time is Monday, the week before final exam week.
 A student electing to take the CE earlier in the semester should follow a similar time table preceding the date he/she intends to take the exam.
 When the paperwork has been approved by the advisor, the student may sign up for a time for the examination with Dr. Oakes and contact members of the committee, or they may be contacted by the applied teacher.

 A written report will be given to each student following his/her performance and a copy placed in the student's permanent file.
 In addition to indicating the success or failure of each part of the examination, this evaluation will include a candid assessment of the student's potential to achieve his/her goals.
 The student may also arrange to meet with members of the Continuation Examination Committee at a later date to discuss the results of his/her Continuation Examination.

 Retaking portions of the CE

 The student may be allowed to retake, at a later date, any part of the examination not passed.
 The CEC may limit the number of additional attempts, but normally students are not permitted to register for Music 219 following a second unsuccessful attempt.
 A third unsuccessful attempt would result in a student's being advised to change majors.
-In order to enroll in Music 319 or 419: Applied Music, the student must pass all sections of the Continuation Examination as well as Music 335 and piano requirements (Music 228 or the piano proficiency examination).
+In order to enroll in Music 319 or 419: Applied Music, the student must pass all sections of the Continuation Examination and piano requirements (Music 228 or the piano proficiency examination).